-- 1. The councils of the communes, municipalities and regions: - a) regulate and administer in an independent manner local issues within their jurisdiction; - b) exercise the rights of ownership, administer in an independent manner the income created, and also have the right to exercise economic activity; - c) have the right to collect and spend the income that is necessary for the exercise of their functions; - ç) have the right, in compliance with law, to establish local taxes as well as their level; - d) establish rules for their organization and functioning in compliance with law; - dh) create symbols of local government as well as local titles of honour; - e) undertake initiatives for local issues before the bodies defined by law. - 2.
-The bodies of local government issue directives, decisions and orders. - 3.
-The rights of self-government of the units of local government are protected in court.
+- 1. The communal, municipal and regional councils: - a. regulate and administer in an independent manner local issues within their jurisdiction; - b. exercise property rights, administer their income independently, and are entitled to exercise economic activity; - c. have the right to collect and spend income necessary for the exercise of their functions; - c. have the right, in compliance with law, to establish local taxes as well as their level; - d. establish rules for their organization and operation in compliance with law; dh. create symbols of local government and local titles of honor; - e. undertake initiatives for local issues before the organs set by law. - 2.
+The organs of units of local government issue ordinances, decisions and orders. - The rights of self-government of the units of local government are protected in court.

-The Council of Ministers appoints a prefect in every region as its representative.
-The powers of the prefect are defined by law.
+The Council of Ministers appoints a prefect as its representative in every region.
+The powers of the prefect are set by law.

-- 1. A directly elected body of a local government unit may be dissolved or discharged by the Council of Ministers for serious violations of the Constitution or the laws. - 2.
-The dissolved or discharged body has the right to complain, within 15 days, to the Constitutional Court, and in this case, the decision of the Council of Ministers is suspended. - 3.
-If the right to complain is not exercised within 15 days, or when the Constitutional Court upholds the decision of the Council of Ministers, the President of the Republic sets a date for holding of elections of the respective unit of local government.
+- 1. A directly elected organ of a local government unit may be dissolved or discharged by the Council of Ministers for serious violations of the Constitution or the laws. - 2.
+The dissolved or discharged organ may complain, within 15 days, to the Constitutional Court, in which case the decision of the Council of Ministers is suspended. - 3.
+If the right to complain is not exercised within 15 days, or if the Constitutional Court upholds the decision of the Council of Ministers, the President of the Republic sets a date for elections of the respective local unit.